bitlyfied/markdown-cv/README.md

 **Warning: I wrote this code just for my personal use.
 Feel free to use it, but don't expect it to be well tested or even near to a beta version.**

+I wrote a blog post about why I wrote it: http://bitlyfied.com/2013/03/14/markdown-cv/

 ## Install

 ### Install GEM dependencies: